Teal-Insights/r-imfapi/README.md

 create a new package from this template.
 See the README in that repository for instructions.

-Other users can clone this repository with
+For manual setup, clone this repository with
 `git clone https://github.com/Teal-Insights/RpackageTemplate.git newpackagename`.
 Navigate into the project folder and disconnect your cloned repository from the template repository: